Authentic | Tailor-Made Holidays

 Accommodation in Pokhara

-After breakfast, transfer to the domestic airport in Pokhara and fly back to Kathmandu.
+After breakfast, drive/fly back to Kathmandu.
 Upon arrival in Kathmandu, transfer to the hotel.
 Evening, transfer to an authentic Nepali restaurant for farewell dinner with cultural shows.
 After dinner, transfer back to the hotel.
 (B, D)

 Accommodation in Kathmandu